kartonfarkas/api_docs/source/use_cases/transactional_emails.rst

 ============================

 The aim of this use case is to send a welcome mail to all newly-registered contacts.
 To trigger a welcome mail, we use an external event which contains information about the intended recipient.

 The steps of this use case will be as follows:

-1. A new contact registers on your website and you want to add them to your eMarketing Suite database as well.
+1. A new contact registers on your website and you want to add them to your Suite database as well.
-2. Tell the eMarketing Suite to send a welcome mail to the contact via an external event
+2. Tell the Suite to send a welcome mail to the contact via an external event
 3. Check the results

 This use case will be presented in varying degrees of complexity: